Planning for Worst-Case Scenarios Part 1: Pets and Estate Planning

 Illnesses, accidents, and emergencies can leave a horse’s future in limbo.
 Whether it’s your own horses or your client’s horses,…

-Getting the Message Right to the Right People Part 5: Making a Call to Action
+Getting the Message Right to the Right People Part 2: First Steps

 Running your training business is about more than wet saddle blankets.By Megan Arszman I started training horses because I’m not…